 One of the joys about travelling in Europe with a dog, is that most hiking trails allow dogs.
-While many require them to be on a leash, it’s a small measure to take compared to my home country of Australia, where national parks have a blanket ban on dogs.
-And after seeing photographs of the stunning Snowdonia National Park region in Wales, I started planning to climb Mt Snowdon with our Miniature Dachshund, Schnitzel.
+Although many require dogs to be on a leash, it’s a small measure to take compared to my home country of Australia, where most national parks don’t allow dogs.

-While Schnitzel is just a small dog, he has a lot of stamina and can keep going on and on if he wants to.
-We’d previously done a few long hikes with him in Australia (outside of national parks) and hiked in the Pyrennes, where we ended up hiking over 12km, although he wasn’t a fan of the small gravel on much of the trail.
-Plus, we’d been spending a lot of time on foot walking around historic towns and city centres, such as a long walk along the Seine in Paris.
+While Schnitzel is just a small dog, he has plenty of stamina.
+We’d previously done a few long hikes with him in Australia (outside of national parks) and completed a 12km-long hike in the Pyrenees.
+Plus, we’d recently spent a lot of time walking around historic towns and city centres with him, including a long walk along the Seine in Paris.

 Preparation for the Hike